 Typically, toxic divorces take much longer than the average divorce because the toxic party is unwilling to agree on any given solution.
 This can be frustrating for the other party, and it is important that they are able to keep a focus on the long-term goal while taking care of their daily physical and emotional needs.

-If you are going through a toxic divorce, it is of prime importance that you are proactive in your approach to.
+If you are going through a toxic divorce, it is of prime importance that you are proactive in your approach to putting a divorce strategy in place.